 - The theme guide is available to download for free and provides an annotated bibliography, activities and interviews – an excellent resource for celebrating Canadian books before and after Book Week.

-Title: Digital Database resources--lunch and learn series
+Title: ERAC Digital Database--Lunch and Learn series

 Factiliator: Andrea Wallin